 You are not tied into a specific amount of sessions the agreement is merely to guide how we work together in each session.

-The BACP stands for the British Association for Counselling and Psychotherapy.
+The NCS stands for the National Counselling Society and BACP for the British Association for Counselling and Psychotherapy.

-The BACP is a professional association for counsellors and psychotherapists.
-They work to ensure clients are protected and can receive safe, ethical counselling from appropriately qualified counsellors.
+They are professional associations for counsellors and psychotherapists and work to ensure clients are protected and can receive safe, ethical counselling from appropriately qualified counsellors.

 How do I know you work safely?

-As a registered counsellor I adhere to their ethical framework for good practice and their professional conduct procedure.
-This code of ethics has been put in place to ensure I am working safely, it can be viewed on the BACP website at www.bacp.co.uk/ethical_framework
+As an accredited counsellor I adhere to their ethical framework for good practice and their professional conduct procedure and have demonstrated that I do this to a high standard.
+This code of ethics has been put in place to ensure I am working safely, it can be viewed on the NCS and/or BACP website at

 How much do you charge?

-Payment can be via cash or bank transfer.
+Payment can be via card, cash or bank transfer.

 Concessions are available for those on a low income